atifjd76/Hospital-Emergency-Room-Excel-Dashboard/README.md

-Hospital Emergency Room Dashboard
+Hospital Emergency Room Dashboard -
 This Project is an interactive dashboard designed to analyze the performance of a hospital emergency room.
 It visualizes the key performance indicators according to daily trends over the span of almost two years to help in decision making of hospital management.

-Project Overview
+Project Overview:
 Daily Trend of toatal number of patients coming to hospital, Age group distribution of daily patient count,
 Average waiting time of patients,